Marek-Barela/Marek-Barela/README.md

 # 🧑‍💻 About Me:

-👋 Hi, I’m Marek Bareła<br><br>I’m a front-end developer passionate about creating accessible, well-structured, and eco-conscious applications.
+👋 Hi, I’m Marek<br><br>I’m a front-end developer passionate about creating accessible, well-structured, and eco-conscious applications.
 I specialize in building performant UIs with React, Tailwind CSS, and modern web tools — always keeping UX and SEO at the core of every feature I ship.
 I care about clean architecture, reusability, and developer experience.

 ## 🌐 Socials: